Casimir-Lifshitz Theory for Cavity Modification of Ground-State Energy

 A wide range of quantum optical Hamiltonian approaches has been employed to account for ground-state modifications in the SC and USC regimes~\cite{mandalRev2023,ruggRev2023,Foley2023}.
 However, these methods are typically restricted to a single~\cite{ciuti2005} or a few~\cite{mandal2023,herrera2024,Sidler2024} EM modes with a fixed wave vector, which severely limits their applicability.
-Here, in contrast, we adopt a framework of Casimir-Lifshitz dispersion forces~\cite{lifshitz1956,DLP1961}, which accounts for the infinite number of cavity modes with a continuum of their wavevectors.
+Furthermore, they treat a cavity as creating new EM modes, instead of taking into account that it primarily rearranges existing ones.
+The need to subtract the unmodified background leads us to a framework of Casimir-Lifshitz dispersion forces~\cite{lifshitz1956,DLP1961}, which is based on such subtraction and accounts for the infinite number of cavity modes with a continuum of their wave vectors.
 Starting from the full cavity Hopfield Hamiltonian we derive the exact ground-state energy of oscillators in a cavity matching it to the Casimir-Lifshitz energy with Lorentz permittivity.
-We regularize infinite sums of polaritonic zero-point energies (ZPEs) by using a Wick rotation to the imaginary frequency axis and subtracting the infinite free-space ZPE\@.
+We regularize infinite sums of polaritonic zero-point energies (ZPEs) by using a Wick rotation to the imaginary frequency axis and subtracting the infinite free-space ZPE.
 Perturbatively, a similar approach has been previously applied for a single oscillator in a cavity~\cite{barton1970,rabl2023}, leading to the Casimir-Polder energy~\cite{casimirPolder1948,buhmann1,rabl2023}.
 However, summing up Casimir-Polder interactions for an ensemble of molecules is significantly more challenging.
-By contrast, the Lifshitz approach, which treats molecules as a homogeneous medium described by a Lorentz dielectric function, allows for an exact, \textit{non-perturbative}, and cost-efficient calculation providing an accurate analytical approximation for the ground-state energy shift.
+By contrast, the Lifshitz approach, which treats molecules as a homogeneous medium described by a Lorentz dielectric function, allows for an exact, \textit{nonperturbative}, and cost-efficient calculation providing an accurate analytical approximation for the ground-state energy shift.
 Furthermore, the theory naturally accommodates arbitrary mirror materials, material losses, and finite-temperature effects.
-A Wick rotation converts all resonant polaritonic features into monotonic functions so that the main contribution to the ground-state energy originates from small imaginary frequencies, which contain information about polaritons, but in a non-resonant way.
+A Wick rotation converts all resonant polaritonic features into monotonic functions so that the main contribution to the ground-state energy originates from small imaginary frequencies, which contain information about polaritons, but in a nonresonant way.